eh3rrera/ocpj8-notes/10-Java-Concurrency/3-Use-synchronized-keyword-and-java.util.concurrent.atomic-package-to-control-the-order-of-thread-execution.md

   }
 }
 ````
-Internally, Java uses a so monitor or lock in order to manage synchronization.
+Internally, Java uses a so monitor or lock to manage synchronization.
 This monitor is bound to an object.
 For synchronized instance methods, the lock is on the instance of the corresponding object.
 For static methods, it's the class.
 For synchronized blocks, the object can be specified (the example use this to refer to the instance the method belongs to).
 Only the thread that acquires the lock has access to the method (or block).

 ###java.util.concurrent.atomic
 [java.concurrent.atomic](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/atomic/package-summary.html) contains classes to perform atomic operations.
 With an atomic operation, you can safely perform the operation in parallel on multiple threads without using the synchronized keyword or locks.